-4.8 Town of Halton Hills Zoning By-Law 2010-0050
+4.8 Town of Halton Hills Zoning By-Law 2010-0050:

 The Town of Halton Hills Zoning By-Law 2010-0050 was adopted in 2010.
 Since this time the document has been amended several times with the most recent Office Consolidation being released in 2020.
+Although the Zoning mapping has changed since the last submission as a result of recently approved zoning by-law amendments affecting other properties including adjacent lands, the zoning provisions in the by-law text remains the same.

-The subject property is currently dual zoned as Low Density Residential (LDR1-2) & Environmental Protection One (EP1) (Appendix "G").
+The subject property is currently dual zoned as Low Density Residential (LDR1-2) & Environmental Protection One (EP1) (Appendix "G" & "H").
 The requested Zoning By-Law Amendment with Site-Specific Conditions would rezone the entirety of the subject property to Medium Density Residential 2 - Special (MDR2 - Special) to bring the subject property and the proposed development into conformity with the Medium Density Residential Land Use Designation of the Town of Halton Hills Official Plan.